-Goal Three: By 2011, the Department of Justice will have revitalized the Public Prosecutions Division.

-Public Prosecutions Division.

-Measure: Indicators:

-Public Prosecutions Division revitalized Organizational structure changes implemented New document handling procedures implemented Respond to all recommendations from the Lamer Inquiry, the Phoenix Report and the Marshall Review
+Goal Two: By 2011, the Department of Justice will have revitalized the Public Prosecutions Division.
+Measure: Indicators: Public Prosecutions Division revitalized Organizational structure changes implemented New document handling procedures implemented Respond to all recommendations from the Lamer Inquiry, the Phoenix Report and the Marshall Review

-Objective 3.1 By 2009, the Department of Justice will have modified the organizational structure of the Public Prosecutions Division.
-Measure: Indicators: Organizational st ructure modified Case supports and supervision for Prosecutors enhanced Unit working groups implemented Mentoring process implemented
+Objective 2.1 of Justice will have modified the of the Public Prosecutions Division.
+Measure: Indicators: Organizational stru ucture modified Case supports and supervision for Prosecutors enhanced Unit working groups implemented Mentoring process implemented

-Objective 3.2 By 2010, the Public Prosecutions Division will have implemented new document handling procedures.
-Objective 3.3 By 2011, the Public Prosecutions Division will have addressed all recommendations from the Lamer Inquiry, the Phoenix Report and the Marshall Review.
+Objective 2.2 By 2010, the Public Prosecutions Division will have implemented new document handling procedures.
+Objective 2.3 By 2011, the Public Prosecutions Division will have addressed all recommendations from the Lamer Inquiry, the Phoenix Report and the Marshall Review.

-Issue Four: Labrador and Aboriginal Responses
+Issue Three: Labrador and Aboriginal Responses

 The Department of Justice is committed to addressing the justice needs of Aboriginal people and of Labrador.
-This will be accomplished in a number of ways, including increased access to the justice system through pursuing a Gladue Aboriginal Peoples' Court (see Issue Two, page 14).
+This will be accomplished in a number of ways, including increased access to the justice system through pursuing a Gladue Aboriginal Peoples' Court.
 Additionally, the Department will continue to enhance the interpretation and translation capacity within the justice system.
 During the past year the Department has worked with Memorial University to develop an Innu-aimun and Inuttitut legal glossary.
-It also worked with the College of the North Atlantic to develop and deliver an Aboriginal Legal Interpreter Course for Criminal Law in Happy Valley-Goose Bay.
+It also worked with the College of the North Atlantic to develop and deliver and Aboriginal Legal Interpreter Course for Criminal Law in Happy Valley-Goose Bay.
 The next year will see the development and delivery of an Aboriginal Legal Interpreter Course and a glossary for Family Law.
 Additionally, the Department will continue to have justice information translated into Inuttitut and Innu-aimun.
 This strategic issue is consistent with departmental priorities and government's Strategic Directions.